danbruegge/sojabox/README.md

     * create a new sojabox object on an elemnt what contains images to show
         * <script type="text/javascript">$('#page p').sojabox();</script>
     * a link wrapped around the an image
-    * use class "sojabox"  in <a> for all images that will show in the view
     * all images in e.g: '#page p' are in the same group

 ---